google/wuffs/README.md

 # Status

-Version 0.3.
-The API and ABI aren't stabilized yet.
+Version 0.3 (April 2023) is the latest stable version.
+Stable means that its API won't change any further, but being a "version 0.x" means that:

+- It will not have long term support.
+- Newer versions make no promises about compatibility.

 The compiler undoubtedly has bugs.
 Assertion checking needs more rigor, especially around side effects and aliasing, and being sufficiently well specified to allow alternative implementations.
 Lots of detail needs work, but the broad brushstrokes are there.

 Nonetheless, Wuffs' GIF decoder has shipped in the Google Chrome web browser [since June